Premarital medical examination: HIV

 Beginning in the 1980s, a number of national and subnational governments have implemented or considered implementing mandatory HIV testing prior to marriage.
-As of 2010, regions with such laws in effect included Bahrain, certain provinces of China, Libya, Saudi Arabia, the United Arab Emirates, and Uzbekistan.
+As of 2010, regions with such laws in effect included Bahrain, Heilongjiang and Yunnan provinces of China, Libya, Saudi Arabia, the United Arab Emirates, and Uzbekistan.

 In the United States, more than thirty states considered premarital HIV testing laws in the 1980s, with Illinois and Louisiana briefly enacting mandatory testing statutes.
 Only a small number of statutes under consideration would have barred the issuance of a marriage license in the case of a positive test.

 In some areas, premarital HIV tests are mandated by local churches, such as the Church of Uganda, the Baptist Community of Congo, the Catholic Church of Burundi, and certain churches in Kenya and Nigeria.

 Other conditions

 Other conditions which have been the subject of mandatory premarital testing include: